Benned-H/spot_skills/CONTRIBUTING.md

   git push --set-upstream origin <branch-name>
   ```

-- **Open a Draft Pull Request**:
+- **Open a Draft Pull Request (PR)**:

   - Create a PR on GitHub right away.
 If you've just pushed to your branch, the "Pull requests" tab should provide a pop-up button to create a PR for your branch.
   - Set the base branch to `main` and the `compare` branch to your new `<branch-name>`.
+  - In the description, describe the purpose of the branch in a sentence or two.
+What is this branch supposed to do?
-  - Add a minimal description to the PR.
-Focus on a **Done When** sentence: What outcome should a reviewer expect when this PR is considered "done"?
+  - End the description with a **Done When** sentence: _What outcome will have been accomplished when this PR can be considered "done"?_ For example:

-  - Example:
-    > "**Done When**: MoveIt can control Spot's gripper while executing the MoveIt-Spot demo."
+    > **Done When**: MoveIt controls Spot's gripper to open and close throughout the MoveIt-Spot demo.

+  - After you've created the necessary PR(s) for a task, add the relevant links in the "Pull Request(s)" column of the task within the team's Slack list.

 ### 4. Make Frequent Atomic Commits